syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## FocusChanged

-The `FocusChanged` event is triggered when you either focus or unfocus the control.
+The `FocusChanged` event occurs when the control gets the focus and loses the focus.
 The argument contains the following information.

 * `HasFocus`: Indicates the control whether in focus state or not.
 HasFocus value is true while focusing the control. otherwise it becomes false.

-Code snippet of FocusChanged event

 {% tabs %}